What Bait Do You Need for Your Salt Water Sea Fishing Trip?

 Not sure what bait you should use?
 Consider the type of fish you want to catch on your next trip.

 If you want a sporty fish that you could potentially bring to the table, you might want to look for the flathead fish.
 Flatheads have a wide, flattened and elongated body, and they tend to peak between October and March but can be hooked all year round.
 Flathead fish prefer pilchards, prawns and squid for bait, and the pasternoster rig will help you reel them in.
+A slow drift in the boat covers the ground at just the right speed for the flathead to pounce from their sandy camouflaged hiding spot … buried up to their eyes and waiting for a bait to come past.

-Also called the sea needle, garfish have a long, slender and laterally-compressed body that measures about 5o to 75 centimetres in length.
+Also called the sea needle, garfish have a long, slender and laterally-compressed body that measures about 25 to 50 centimetres in length.
 Their green bones often discourage people from eating them, but the colour is harmless and the flesh tastes delicious when baked, smoked or barbecued.
 As they migrate throughout the year, you should look for them between November and July.
 Place pippies or prawns on a very small long-shanked hook about two metres under a float to catch them.

 Do Your Research

 The above fish species each have their own preferred bait.
 But if you have a different species in mind, don’t hesitate to do a little research about what the fish like to eat, as well as the best techniques to reel them in.
-When you take the time to learn about deep-sea fish, you increase your chances of catching an impressive specimen on your next trip.
+When you take the time to learn about salt water sea fish, you increase your chances of catching an impressive specimen on your next trip.